The following awards are administered by the Office of the Provost and Vice-President (Academic) and recognize outstanding teaching achievements.

 Contract InstructorLaw and Legal Studies, Faculty of Public Affairs

-The purpose of the CITI grant is to provide support to a Contract Instructor for investigating student learning and alternative approaches to teaching and assessing student learning at the individual, departmental, Faculty, or institutional levels.
+The purpose of the Contract Instructor Teaching Innovation Grant is to provide support to a Contract Instructor for investigating student learning and alternative approaches to teaching and assessing student learning at the individual, departmental, Faculty, or institutional levels.
 The overall aims are to foster deep student learning at Carleton University and promote curiosity, reflection, and exploration in the areas of teaching and learning.

 Office of the Provost and Vice-President (Academic)